IMMORTAL - out now!

 THE DISAPPEARED SOLD TO GERMANY

 German publisher Grafit Verlag has purchased the translation rights to Marko Kilpi’s novel Kadotetut (The Disappeared).
 Grafit published Kilpi’s debut novel, Jäätyneitä ruusuja (Frozen Roses) in German in spring 2010.
 The work was received with great enthusiasm and reviews have been overwhelmingly positive.
-The Lost will be published in Germany in autumn 2011.
+The Lost will be published in

-The Glass Key Prize for the best crime novel of 2009 in the Nordic countries was awarded in Reykjavik, Iceland.
-This year’s nominees were:
+The Glass Key Prize for the best crime novel of 2009 in the Nordic countries was awarded in

 The Glass Key Prize was awarded to Johan Theorin, who also won the Golden Dagger Prize in Great Britain for the best foreign crime novel of 2010.
 Nominees on that occasion included Stig Larsson.